India 28 states 7 Union territories. Andhra Pradesh Delhi...

 Haryana: 45,670

-Top Indian cities by Gross domestic product (GDP) in 2009 (in billions of USD)
+Top Indian cities by gross domestic product in (in billion dollars)

 Mumbai, Maharashtra: 209